leslie-alldridge/tech-voting-v2/README.md

 - when suggestion is removed, delete the comments as well (currently they stay)

+- Search is case sensitive at the moment

 ### In progress

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.